Spain overtakes Italy in coronavirus cases, death rate slows

 “We are at the limit, we are at maximum stress,” said Catalan regional government chief Quim Torra in an interview with Reuters.
 The region is Spain’s most populous and second worst-hit after Madrid.

 More than 4,400 people have died in the Madrid region, data showed on Friday.
-The dead include people in the region’s nursing homes, which house some 50,000 people in the most vulnerable age bracket.
+The dead include people in the region’s overwhelmed nursing homes, which house some 50,000 people in the most vulnerable age bracket

-Additional reporting by Joan Faus and Jesus Aguado; Editing by Andrew Cawthorne and Gareth Jones
+Additional reporting by Joan Faus, Jesus Aguado and Jessica Jones; Editing by Andrew Cawthorne, Gareth Jones and Andrew Heavens